Community Service Opportunities

 - UAlbany Intensive English Language Program (IELP): A variety of volunteer opportunities are available to assist international students in improving their English language skills and to learn more about American culture.
 Serve as a Conversation Partner, attend weekly Conversation Clubs, help with IELP activities, and more.
 Contact Susan Gorga at IELP at [email protected] or [email protected]

 - UAlbany Office of Student Activities (UAlbany Go): Looking for Marketing Interns who are available on Friday afternoons.
 Do you love attending events and staying up to date on campus activities?
 We need a UAlbany Go Ambassador to help with social media content creation, posting flyers, and creating marketing materials.
-Must be available on Friday afternoons between 12:00pm-4:00pm.
-Contact Sadie Firstencel at [email protected]
+Ambassadors will be required to complete 5 in-person hours a week through attending events, staffing the Involvement Center and UAlbany GO Desk, and facilitating Spirit Fridays for at least 1 hour on Fridays between 11:30AM-4PM.
+Must commit for the full semester.
+Contact Megan Popcun at [email protected].

 - UAlbany Office of Sustainability: Looking for assistance for a variety of interns including: Composting and Gardening Intern (must be available on Fridays for 2-3 hours), Social Media Video Content Manager, Brand Ambassador for Fill It Forward, Social Media & Marketing Intern, and more.
 Contact Mary Ellen Mallia at [email protected] or 518-442-2601.

 - UAlbany Purple Pantry: Volunteers are needed to staff the on-campus Purple Pantry, to accept online and in-person orders of pantry items, to organize donations of food & hygiene items, and to assist pantry users in selecting and picking up food items.
 Must be fun, welcoming, and kind.
 Retail experience a plus, but not required.
-Must be available during some of these weekly shifts: Monday & Wednesday: 9am-11am and 1:30-5:30pm, Tuesday 3-5pm, Thursday 5-7pm, Friday 9am-1pm.
+Must be available during some of these weekly shifts: Monday 11-3pm, Tues 9am-1pm, Wed 1pm-5pm, Thurs: Noon-4pm, Friday 4pm-7pm.
+Contact Helen [email protected] or Kim Castillo [email protected].
 Location: Campus Center Room 329.
-Contact Joe Esposito at [email protected]

 - UAlbany Purple Threads: Volunteers are needed to staff the on-campus Purple Threads, UAlbany's professional clothing closet.
 Volunteers will sort and organize donations of clothing and assist students in selecting items.
+Shifts: Monday 12-4pm, Wed 5:30-7:30pm, Friday 12pm-6pm.
+Contact Violette Davenport at [email protected].
 Location: Campus Center Room 323.
-Contact Sally D'Alessandro at [email protected]

 - Whiskers Animal Benevolent League: We are a free roaming cat shelter that provides a home for over 100 cats.
 Volunteers are asked to feed and clean up after the residents.
 Scooping litter pans, laundry, sweeping and moping floors.
 Of course trying to help socialize our shyer cats too!
-Virtual volunteers are needed to assist with adoption inquiries.
 Contact Barbara at [email protected] or 518-312-3569.

 You can contact other partner organizations listed below to see if they are accepting volunteers for this semester.
 Contact Sheri Stevens at [email protected]